brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 Running this will give you:

     Looks shipshape, your 1 test passed, mate!

+What this program does is use a `check:` block to register a set of tests to be run.
+The special `is` statement inside the check block compares the expressions on the left and right for equality.
+It reports the result to the built-in testing framework, which produces a report when all the tests have been run.

 If we break the test slightly, we can see that Pyret reports the error for us: